tensorflow/tensorflow/g3doc/LangRef.md

 #affine_map42 =
   (d0, d1)[s0] -> (d0, d0 + d1 + floordiv(s0,2)) size (10, s0)

-// Use an affine mapping definition in an alloc instruction, binding the
+// Use an affine mapping definition in an alloc operation, binding the
 // SSA value %N to the symbol s0.
 %a = alloc()[%N] : memref<4x4xf32, #affine_map42>